Who is my insurance company?

 You have three options to find an in-network provider.
 1) Visit www.myaustudentinsurance.com to find a provider using the online Health Ticket.
-2) Call the Counseling Center and ask about the drop-in hours to see the Clinical Insurance Assistant who can provide information about referral resources both in and out of the preferred provider network.
+2) Call the Counseling Center or come to our Urgent Care Drop In Hours (M-F, 3-5 PM).
+You can meet with a clinician during these hours who can provide information about referral resources both in and out of the preferred provider network.
 3) Call the main number at the Counseling Center (202/885-3500) to schedule an intake appointment.
-This last option can be used if you would like to meet with a counselor for a more in depth assessment of your mental health needs and assistance with the referral process.
+This last option can be used if you would like to meet with a clinician for a more in depth assessment of your mental health needs and assistance with the referral process.

 Do I have to come to the Counseling Center before I can see a provider in the Community?

-No. There is no insurance referral/paperwork requirement that necessitates obtaining a referral from the Counseling Center before you access your mental health benefits through GM Southwest.
-If you would like assistance with finding a provider in the community however, you are welcome to speak with our Clinical Insurance Assistant during her drop-in hours, or make an appointment to speak with a counselor.
+No. There is no insurance referral/paperwork requirement that necessitates obtaining a referral from the Counseling Center before you access your mental health benefits through UnitedHealthCare.
+If you would like assistance with finding a provider in the community however, you are welcome to speak with one of our clinicians during drop-in hours, or make an intake appointment to speak with a clinician.

 How will I know what my mental health benefits are and whether my claims to GM Southwest will be paid?